pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 configuration file.
 At last, pytask will collect tasks from the current working directory and subsequent folders.

-You can also pass any number of paths of directories or modules to cli.
+You can also pass any number of paths of directories or modules to the program.

 ```console
 $ pytask path/to/task_module.py path/to/folder